Past Baccalaureate Information

 Allegra has a BA from Dartmouth College, a JD from the University of New Mexico School of Law, and is a licensed teacher in the state of New Mexico.
 She loves country music and riding around in trucks.

-Baccalaureate Service Video
+2018 Multifaith Baccalaureate Service Video

-Keynote speaker: Dr. Lori Arviso Alvord '79, MD (Navajo)
+Keynote Speaker: Dr. Lori Arviso Alvord '79, MD (Navajo)

 An author and surgeon, and the first Navajo woman to be board-certified in surgery.
 She is a member of the Ponderosa Pine (Tsinnajinnie) and Salt (Ashi'hii' Dine') clans.
 Alvord earned her undergraduate degree from Dartmouth College in 1979, received her doctorate of medicine (MD) at Stanford University School of Medicine in 1985, and completed her residency in general surgery at Stanford University Hospital.
 She served as associate dean, student affairs, at Dartmouth Medical School from 1997-2009, Central Michigan College of Medicine (2010-2012), and the University of Arizona College of Medicine (2012-2014).